Skip to content

 Organisations are often scared of pentests revealing significant flaws in their digital infrastructure, with fear of embarrassment being a common barrier.

-Pentest providers are here to help, and you’d certainly rather an authorised professional find the vulnerability than a cybercriminal.
+So, it is important to remember that pentest service providers are here to help, and you’d certainly rather an authorised professional find the vulnerability than a cybercriminal.

 What are the Different Types of Penetration Testing?